When Will My Son Start Nursery?

 The ideal age to start nursery depends on several factors, including your child’s developmental readiness, local education policies, and family preferences.
 While some children thrive in a structured learning environment as early as two years old, others may benefit from waiting until they are three or four.

-Observing your child’s behavior can help determine if they are ready.
+Observing your child’s behaviour can help determine if they are ready.
 Signs of readiness include curiosity about the world, the ability to follow simple instructions, and comfort in social settings without constant parental supervision.
 If your child shows an interest in playing with other children and can communicate basic needs, they may be prepared for nursery.

 Ultimately, there is no one-size-fits-all answer.
 Every child is unique, and the right time to start nursery will depend on their individual growth and family circumstances.
 By carefully assessing their readiness and exploring available options, you can make an informed decision that supports your child’s early learning journey.